skaji/relocatable-perl/README.md

 Perl can be build with relocatable enabled, which means you can move perl wherever you want!

-I prepare relocatable enabled perls for linux and MacOS X.
+I prepared relocatable enabled perls for linux and MacOS X.
 See [release page](https://github.com/shoichikaji/relocatable-perl/releases).
 Why don't you try them?